RahulModak74/CUSTOM_LLM_WAF/README.md

 ## 📝 License

-Commercial use allowed under SSPL license.
+Commercial use allowed under Apache 2.0 license.
 We welcome you use and update it as per your requriements
 ## 🤝 Contributing

 Currently, this project is maintained by our internal development team.For questions or support, please contact the development team.